 Elastance Imaging LLC News – March 2018

-December 2018, Bill Timmons, Juve Ormache (Dr. Parker’s doctoral student), and Ken McCaw traveled to Dr. Richard Barr’s clinic in Youngstown, OH, where we performed a second set of patient tests with Elastance Imaging’s current research prototype imaging software and hardware system.
+December 2018, Bill Timmons, Juve Ormachea (Dr. Parker’s doctoral student), and Ken McCaw traveled to Dr. Richard Barr’s clinic in Youngstown, OH, where we performed a second set of patient tests with Elastance Imaging’s current research prototype imaging software and hardware system.
 (Dr Barr is one of the world’s leading experts in clinical elastography and a practicing radiologist.)
 Tests included liver, kidney, Achilles tendon and breast.
 We were successful in reaching frequencies up to 900hz in liver and 1200hz in breast, which is far above any known system in the world.
 The higher the frequency, the greater the resolution and specificity.

 Southwoods Imaging, Boardman, Ohio